Taiwan begins to plan for zero emissions by 2050 | Science-Environment

 Taiwan begins to plan for zero emissions by 2050

-Taiwan has begun to assess how it can reach zero emissions by 2050, President Tsai Ing-wen said on Thursday, after green groups criticized the government for not doing enough to fight climate change.
-Taiwan, though excluded from most international bodies and treaties due to pressure from Beijing, which considers the island its own territory, is keen to show it is a responsible member of the international community.
+Taiwan has begun to assess how it can reach zero greenhouse gas emissions by 2050, President Tsai Ing-wen said on Thursday, after environmental groups criticized the government for not doing enough to fight climate change.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)